One of the worst things you can do in life is to give up on your dreams.

-Let’s say you have been a bit inconsistent, you have not always given maximum effort, and you have had a habit of stopping and starting.
+Let’s say you have been a bit inconsistent, you have not always given your best effort, and you have had a habit of stopping and starting.

-You look in the mirror after those months have passed and you are not satisfied.
-In fact you are frustrated at your lack of progress.
+One day you look in the mirror after all that time has passed, and you are not satisfied.
+In fact, you are frustrated at your lack of progress.

 You think to yourself “Everyone else gets results except me!
 I’m done with this so-called fitness life!”

 This is the moment of truth.
 Will you choose option A or B?